hannah-cusworth/maze-generator/README.md

 4. Repeat the merging and creation process until the last row has been created.
 5. Finish by merging all remaining sets together.

-My implementation uses colours to represent the sets.
+My implementation uses colours to represent the sets and white to show rows that have been finished.

 ### Kruskal's Algorithm